tibs/dotDoom/README.rst

   $ xcode-select --install

 Install an appropriate Emacs.
-The recommendation used to be emacs-plus, and I've stayed with that (although I'm trying emacs 28 to see if that works and removes the flicker issue that is mentioned in the Doom README, and which I've definitely experienced - hence the ``emacs-plus@28``):
+The recommendation used to be emacs-plus, and I've stayed with that (since emacs-plus@28, the flicker issue that is mentioned in the Doom README, and which I'd definitely experienced, seems to be fixed)

 .. code:: shell

   $ brew tap d12frosted/emacs-plus
-  $ brew install emacs-plus@28
+  $ brew install emacs-plus

 And then, on an Intel Mac: